bodis/ai-review-cicd-actions/README.md

 - Security hardening and secrets management
 - Scale testing beyond small repositories

-### Research Contributions

-This project demonstrates:

-1. **Practical implementation** of multi-layer defense patterns from security research
-2. **Policy injection mechanisms** for encoding company/project constraints in AI prompts
-3. **Hybrid analysis approaches** combining rule-based and semantic review
-4. **Configuration precedence** patterns for organization-wide standardization
-5. **Extensibility patterns** allowing incremental addition of languages and tools

-For production deployments, consider established commercial solutions (SonarQube, Codacy, CodeRabbit, Qodo Merge) or adapt these patterns to your specific requirements.
+For **production** deployments, consider established commercial solutions (SonarQube, Codacy, CodeRabbit, Qodo Merge) or adapt these patterns to your specific requirements.

 ---